 You can click "Reply" on any individual request to discuss with the parent.
 This will start a conversation thread.

-Schedule a new section from the class summary page or by clicking here.
+Schedule a new section from the class summary page.

 How parents are notified